-This article follows up on the information presented in our post National Drug and Alcohol Facts Week: The Latest Data on Adolescent Alcohol Use.
+This article follows up on the information presented in our post Alcohol Awareness Month: Help for Today, Hope for Tomorrow.
 In that article, we presented a string of statistics about teens and alcohol.
 We asked you to think about how to use this latest round of data from the National Institute of Drug Abuse (NIDA) and the National Institute of Alcohol Abuse and Alcoholism (NIAA) to help your teen.

 For starters – since the data make it clear that more than one in four teens will drink between the ages of 12 and 17 – we think you should have an open and honest discussion with them about the health dangers associated with excessive, long-term alcohol use.